flutter-rb/flutter-rb/README.md

 ### Output report

 Tool can make report in Checkstyle format.
-To enable this feature, pass `--checkstyle-report` as an cli argument.
+To enable this feature, pass `--checkstyle-report` as an CLI argument.
 The report file name is `frb-checkstyle-report.xml`.

 ## How to contribute